Arfs6/nvda-store/readme.md

-# nvda-cecitek
+# NVDAStore
-## NVDAStore - A fast, easy yet secure way to install and update addons
+## A fast, easy yet secure way to install and update addons within NVDA.
-Version 0.5
+Version 0.6

 ## Introduction
 This document describes how to use the NVDAStore Addon, an effective way to download install and update addons within QVDA.
 The main user features of this module are: